Cr1py/My-City/README.md

 - If you encounter a red screen error on the emulator, you can try to refresh the app by pressing "r" in the terminal.
 You may need to do this once to initialize the app.

 ## Conclusion
 Congratulations!
 You have successfully downloaded, installed, and ran MyCity on your local development environment.
-You can now explore the app and enjoy learning about different cities around the world!
-If you have any questions or encounter any issues, please refer to the project's documentation or seek help from the project's community.
-Thank you for using MyCity!
-Enjoy your journey through the cities of the world! 🌍🌆🗺️📱
+You can now explore the app and enjoy planning our your neighbourhood!
+If you have any questions or encounter any issues, please refer to the project's documentation or seek help from us the devs.
+Thank you for using MyCity! 🌍🌆🗺️📱